 3. In a small mixing bowl, combine the oat flour, baking soda, cinnamon, Breakfast Spices, and salt.
 Measure out the whole oats but keep them separate.

 4. Add the dry ingredients to the wet ingredients in the large mixing bowl.
-Mix on a low to medium setting until there is no sign of dry ingredients and everything looks evenly blended, about 1 to 2 minutes.
+Mix on a low to a medium setting until there is no sign of dry ingredients and everything looks evenly blended about 1 to 2 minutes.